 Note: In this section we’re specifically talking about sports betting.
 If you’re looking for other types of betting site, such as casino games, see the relevant sections of the site: Casino, Bingo, Poker.

-Best Betting Sites For March, 2019
+Best Betting Sites For 2023

 All of the betting sites listed above are licensed in the UK by the UK Gambling Commission.
 Don’t worry if you’re not from the UK, most also accept players from throughout Europe as well as the rest of the world.
 Having said this, some countries have restrictions on where you can bet – we’ll be writing country-specific guides very soon.